techsplanet/CodeSphere/docs/architecture.md

 - Contracts before implementations
 - Infrastructure is replaceable
-- Business logic is testable
+- Business logic must be testable
 - Scaling should not require refactoring core domains

-  ---
+CodeSphere is designed to grow **without architectural regret**.